 This is confusing, but at the end of the day, there are only a few of these arbitrary rules.

-If you want to be a chord label expert, you just need to remember how specific labels are treated.
+If you want to be a chord name expert, you need to become familiar with these little idiosyncrasies.

 The 2nd note of the Major scale is the same as the 9th note (one octave apart).
 Now that we know this, let’s look at the common ways that the 2nd note of the Major scale is used with chords.